Target: Remain above the NPS threshold of 35.

 Sharing sustainability strategies

-We invite our customers to regularly visit our plants and offices to carry out their own audits and process reviews.
-Our customers highly value a secure supply, which we meet with our Business Continuity strategy and Enterprise Risk Management approach.
+We invite our customers to visit our plants and offices to carry out their own audits and process reviews.
+Our customers highly value a secure supply, which we meet through our Business Continuity strategy and Enterprise Risk Management approach.

 1 The NPS® model, developed by and registered to Fred Reicheld, Bain & Company and Satmetrix, measures customer loyalty by asking for direct feedback.